 If you do not want us to protect the deposit on your behalf, it will be your responsibility to protect it as required by law.
-A valid notice seeking possession under section 21 of the Housing Act 1988 cannot be served on a tenant whose deposit is not protected under the deposit protection legislation.
+Where permitted under the regulations in place at the time a valid notice seeking possession cannot be served on a tenant whose deposit is not protected under the deposit protection legislation.
 A tenant and certain other persons affected (Relevant Persons) may apply through the courts for compensation of at least the amount of the deposit, and up to three times the deposit, if the landlord (or someone acting on the landlord's behalf):